cindy-x-li/IntroToProg-Python-Mod07/docs/index.md

         IO.input_press_to_continue('Retrieving receipt...')
         table_lst = Processor.unpickling_list(file_name=file_name_str)
 ```
-#### Figure 3.3/Listing 3.1
+#### Listing 3.1

 In order to performing pickling and unpickling, the pickle module must be imported first into the file.
 This allows the various functions of the modules to be used within the script.
-The specific functions for performing the pickling and unpickling occurs in the Processor class (Figure 3.4).
+The specific functions for performing the pickling and unpickling occurs in the Processor class (Listing 3.2).
 Pickling data function requires two parameters: the name of the binary file where the data will be saved and the list of data.
-As seen in Figure 3.4, in lines 66-67, when these arguments are passed in, the file is opened using the keyword “wb” for write binary, and the table of data is “dumped” into the file via the pickle.dump() function.
+As seen in Listing 3.2, when these arguments are passed in, the file is opened using the keyword “wb” for write binary, and the table of data is “dumped” into the file via the pickle.dump() function.
 The with keyboard opens and closes the file.
 To retrieve the data, one opens the file where the data is stored, using the keyword “rb” for reading binary, and use the pickle.load function.
-The list of data is captured via the local variable, shopping_list (lines 76-77).
+The list of data is captured via the local variable, shopping_list.

 ```python
 @staticmethod